How to Utilise the CGT 6 Year Rule to Reduce Capital Gains Tax

 Determining when your home ceases to be your main residence

 When you no longer meet most of the main residence criteria mentioned above, your property is no longer considered your main residence.
+If you use your property for income-producing purposes or business activities before moving out, this may affect your eligibility for the continuing main residence exemption and could result in partial capital gains tax obligations.
 Typically, this change occurs when you move out for an extended period.

 Understanding the 6-year Capital Gains Tax exemption